Hot Honey Kisses (3:AM Kisses 17) *STANDALONE within a series*

 I scowl over at the hunchbacked oaf.
 Okay, so I'm totally lying.
 Shep Collins is as far from the Hunchback of Notre Dame as one can get.
 He's tall, olive complexion, dark hair, bright blue eyes that siren out like the hottest kind of flame, and, at the moment, he seems to be smoldering in my direction with a come-hither look that sets my thighs on fire.
 He's ridiculously, unfairly, good-looking.
 And, when you get down to it, he's really just ridiculous.

 I march over and fold my arms across my chest, legs set in a defiant stance-I can't help it.
 Something about the asshole in him brings out the angry self-righteous thirteen-year-old in me.

 “Would you mind picking your stubborn self up and sitting in the rear of the establishment?
 And if you just so happen to find the back entrance, feel free to stroll right out into the wild.
 There's a dumpster there somewhere, loaded with leftovers.
 I'm sure a wild boar like you can make a meal of it.”

 His left brow arches into his forehead, and his obnoxious ocean-colored eyes light up as if someone just flipped a switch.
 Then slowly, ever so determined, he flashes that annoying grin across his demented face just for me.

-“I see you’re in top form, Serena.
-You really are a brat, you know that?”
+“I see you're in top form, Serena.
+You really are a bratty child, you know that?”